autoplot/documentation/javadoc/org/das2/qds/Slice0DataSet.md

+# org.das2.qds.Slice0DataSet

-# org.das2.qds.Slice0DataSetWraps a rank N dataset, slicing on an index of the first dimension to make a rank N-1 dataset.
+Wraps a rank N dataset, slicing on an index of the first dimension to make a rank N-1 dataset.
  This is currently used to implement DataSetOps.slice0().

  Slicing a rank 1 dataset results in a rank 0 dataset.